 If PlanBuyCook had a mantra it would be this: shop once a week.
 Most people spend more time shopping than cooking – with the average Australian going to the shops 3 or more times a week.
 If you shop well once, you should have all the food you need to make the week’s meals.
 Once you learn how to cook the PlanBuyCook way you will also have more food for subsequent weeks banked in your freezer from just one shop.
 If you are really clever, you can order online and get someone else to do the chore of the weekly shop for you.

 Knowing how to make the most of your time in the kitchen takes a lot of the stress out of the evening meal.
-Jen has loads of tips to make cooking a breeze, and we’ve bundled loads of this know-how into our Dinner Done challenge, which you can sign up for free and master meal planning forever.
-Do so here – it is life changing.
+Jen has loads of tips to make cooking a breeze, and we’ve bundled loads of this know-how into our Plan Buy Cook Book.
+Grab a copy here – it is life changing.

 I used to be scared of leftovers in the fridge.
 This was largely because I would leave them there uneaten for days on end and get too scared to open them as inevitably I would find them with some less-than-appealing mould on them when I eventually plucked up the courage to do so.
 Working leftovers into your meal plan – either for lunches or a pot luck meal – makes perfect sense.
 Jen’s family have a leftovers night every week, where they take all the leftovers and each person chooses their own meal.
 My family mostly eats all the food on offer (I have three growing boys), but I now use up any leftovers the next day for lunch myself or as an afternoon snack for one of the boys.
 Less food waste, and surprisingly, most food tastes better the day later.